raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/6. Spring Database Access/2. Spring Data JPA/2. Spring Data JPA/README.md

    - It provides a set of interfaces and annotations that standardize the ORM process, allowing different implementations to be used interchangeably.
    - JPA itself does not provide an implementation but specifies how to map Java objects to relational databases and manage persistence.
    - Features:
-     1. JPA includes features such as the EntityManager
+     1. JPA includes features such as the `EntityManagerFactory` and `EntityManager`
      2. JPQL (Java Persistence Query Language)
+     3. `@Transactional`
-     3. Criteria API for querying entities
+     4. Criteria API for querying entities

 - **Summary**
   - ORM is the broader concept of mapping objects to database tables and managing data using object-oriented techniques.